Evansville Museum of Arts, History and Science

 This program introduces students to the concept of Museum literacy.
 How do you interpret primary documents and artifacts?
 What is metadata?
 How is research done in a Museum?

 Bring the Museum into your classroom!
 Outreach programs are currently available for Preschool through grade 8 and meet the guidelines of the Indiana Standards for Art, History and Science.
 Programs include 45-minute interactive presentations led by Museum Docents.
 They are a great compliment for a visit to the Museum, or perfect for those who are unable to visit the Museum.
-These programs are FREE for schools in Vanderburgh County, and cost $2.00 per student in other counties.
+These programs are $2 per person for all schools.
 The outreach programs are also available for local organizations and cost $2.00 per person.

 Welcome to the Mooseum!